 Thapa may have started drinking early in his life.
 Maybe it was the pain of separation from his lover or it could be any other reason but this proclivity of his got him into many troubles.

 Even though Arun Thapa is no longer with us, there are still many talented artists like him today who are dealing with similar problems of alcohol and drug addiction.
 Some of them like Sugam Pokharel and Yogeshwor Amatya have spoken openly about their struggles.
 They have spoken about how it has affected them and their families.
-Their audience have also shown a positive attitude towards their icons coming up front and talking about their trouble.
+Their audience has also shown a positive attitude towards their icons coming upfront and talking about their trouble.